How it Works

 – Ida P. Rolf, Ph.D.

-This connective tissue is called fascia and is the organ that gives you your shape.
-When you get stressed, or are in fear, the connective tissue contracts, just as by stretching you can lengthen it.
-Fascia is plastic-like and highly adaptable.
+This connective tissue is called fascia and is the organ that gives you shape.
+When you get stressed, the connective tissue contracts.

 Cause and effect – Form follows function.
-Patterns get formed that cause people to get out of alignment and out of balance.
+Patterns get formed, causing people to get out of alignment, and out of balance.
 What happens on the right side affects the left side, and the loads we place on the front of our body will demand something from the back of the body.
-Most people suffer at one time or another from back, shoulder, or neck pain which are all symptom’s of structural imbalance or repetitive stress.
+People suffer at one time or another from back, shoulder, or neck pain which are all symptom’s of structural imbalance.

-Muscle and connective tissue have a memory and pattern that it holds onto.
-By direct pressure on connective tissue and manipulation along with the efforts of the practitioner and client to release holding patterns, the fascia learns a new and better way of being.
-As an example – hold your breath and make a fist at the same time – experience this static position and then let it go and feel the contrasting relief and sensation.
-Some say that Rolfing “hurts so good”as they experience the sensation of “letting go”.
+Muscle and connective tissue have a memory and patterns that it holds onto.
+Direct pressure on connective tissue, with the effort of the practitioner and client to release holding patterns, the fascia learns a new way of being.

 rolfing, rolfing san diego, body solutions 101, rolfing carlsbad, align, alignment, emotional pain, fascia, gravity, Ida rolf, structural integration, rolf method